SiyaCodez/School-Website-/README.md

 ## ✅ Final Thoughts

 This project made me combine layout, logic, accessibility, and performance with real-world front-end development techniques.
-Building it taught me a lot, and I can't wait to keep improving and growing it!
+Building it taught me a lot, and I can't wait to keep improving.

 ---